dreamerHarshit/linux-server-1/README.md

 sudo apt-get install python-pip python-dev python-psycopg2 sudo pip install -r /var/www/item-catalog/requirements.txt
 ```
-### Configure the web application to connect to the PostgreSQL database instead of the SQLite database
+### Configure the web application to connect to the PostgreSQL database instead of a SQLite database
  ```
  sudo nano /var/www/item-catalog/config.py
- # change DATABASE_URI line in file from sqllite to postgresql://catalog:db_password@localhost/catalog
+ # change the DATABASE_URI setting in the file from 'sqlite:///catalog.db' to 'postgresql://catalog:db_password@localhost/catalog', and save
  ```

 ### Create schema and populate the catalog database with sample data